shouhengli/shouhengli.github.io/_posts/2016-11-15-embeded-ember-model.md

   meta: DS.attr()
 });
 ```
-This would work only if you have a very few number of routes.
-However, if you have a complex routing structure like I do, this would not work.
+This would work only if I only have a very few number of routes.
+Unluckily I don't.
 Having a massive model like this means:

 1. You can only persist one model.